 Reasons for Planting Beneath Roses

 There are some rose bushes that have a growth habit of getting what is called “leggy,” which essentially means that for some reason the roses will shed all of their lower foliage, leaving nothing but their canes showing.
-The foliage and blooms are all up higher on the bush, making the lower portion bare and lacking a nice eye-catching look that we like for our gardens.
+The foliage and blooms are all up higher on the bush, making the lower portion bare and lacking a nice, eye-catching look that we like for our gardens.

 In order to bring out the desired look for such gardens, we need to find some lower growing plants that will not just bring back the eye-catching beauty of blooms or foliage but plants that grow well under roses too.
-Some folks believe that rose bushes are actually healthier with companion plants, as they help encourage the beneficial bugs and drive away the bad ones.
+Some folks believe that rose bushes are actually healthier when paired with companion plants, as they help encourage the beneficial bugs and drive away the bad ones.

 Although it’s usually recommended to contact your local extension service for the best plants in your particular area, it also helps to read the “growing zone” information available for all plants that are of interest to make sure they will grow well in your zone.
 Here is a listing of some plants that are considered good companions for planting beneath roses: